 Mandy Hoffman is a visionary composer who has been writing for various mediums for over a decade, and is a member of The Academy.
 She has scored numerous films, series, advertisements, and art installations that have appeared in theaters, top film festivals, television networks and galleries all over the world.
 Recently her music has moved to the concert stage, with works premiered by The Orchestra Moderne at Lincoln Center (2019) and The Hollywood Chamber Orchestra at The Wiltern in Los Angeles (2018).

-Hoffman teamed up with Jill Soloway on the lauded Amazon Studios series titled I Love Dick (2017), and her music can be found on a myriad of television shows.
+Hoffman teamed up with Joey Soloway on the lauded Amazon Studios series titled I Love Dick (2017), and her music can be found on a myriad of television shows.
 Most recently she scored the Anna Kendrick led comedy, Dummy on Quibi (2020).

 She has also collaborated with world-class artists including Marcos Lutyens (Mutually Assured Architectures) and Barbara Husar (Lidschlag der Libelle oder die Schädelnaht am Himmelszvelt) to present installations in distinguished galleries located in New York, Paris, Los Angeles, Vienna, Milan, Switzerland, amd Sweden.

 She is a multi-instrumentalist with a keen understanding for dramatic nuance, and can write honestly in many musical styles and genres.
 She is both versatile and unique.
 After being told countless times that her music sounded “cinematic”, she pursued serious musical training, first as an multi-award winning student at Pasadena City College’s prestigious music program and then was certified at UCLA Extension’s celebrated Film Scoring Program.